Beautiful Bucks County Gardens

 Stroll through and be enthralled by the splendor of the gardens in Bucks County.
-From natural wildflower preserves to a beautifully landscaped Italian inspired garden, Bucks County can satisfy everyone's green thumb.
-Reconnect with nature as you are surrounded by the shrubbery and flora at one of these amazing gardens.
+From natural wildflower preserves to an Italian inspired garden, Bucks County can satisfy everyone's green thumb.
+Reconnect with nature as you are surrounded by the shrubbery and flora at one of these amazing locations.

-• The beautifully manicured gardens at Byers' Choice Emporium in Chalfont provide a stark contrast to the eternal winter inside.
-Visitors to the Caroler® workshop can stroll through the English sunken garden and the view garden's many sculptures and beautiful bushes, flowers and trees.
+- The beautifully manicured gardens at Byers' Choice Emporium in Chalfont provide a stark contrast to the eternal winter inside.
+Visitors to the Caroler® workshop can stroll through the English sunken garden and the view garden's many sculptures and lush bushes, flowers and trees.

-• Take a stroll through the gardens at Peddler's Village.
-This 18th century-inspired shopping village features landscaped gardens throughout the 42-acre property, including a traditional Dutch style tulip garden the brings the entire village to life when it blooms in spring.
+- Take a stroll through the gardens at Peddler's Village.
+This 18th century-inspired shopping village features landscaped gardens throughout the 42-acre property, including a traditional Dutch style tulip garden that brings the entire village to life when it blooms in spring.

-• Every Spring, the Bucks County Designer House and Gardens is a sight to behold.
-This year's project house is Villa d'Braccia, a 7,800 square-foot Mediterranean-styled villa on four acres in Chalfont.
-More than 30 Bucks County designers team up to create unique rooms and distinct landscapes that are sure to inspire.
+- Every Spring, the Bucks County Designer House and Gardens is a sight to behold.
+The project house in 2017 was Hill Crest Manor, a Victorian farmhouse that sits on 5.5 acres in Doylestown.
+More than 25 Bucks County designers team up to create unique rooms and distinct landscapes that are sure to inspire.

 - As more than just a blooming garden, the Russell Gardens Center also specializes in selling plants and fresh vegetables to the community.
 Stop by to admire the vibrant flowers, and even take some home to remind you of this beautiful location.

 - Just West of Doylestown is the massive Henry Schmieder Arboretum.
 Located on the campus of Delaware Valley College, this lush garden spreads out over 40 acres.
 The University created the allotment to serve as a “green rescue” for students, faculty and the surrounding community.